-- Proof of Age - Report Card (Applicable to students in grades 1-8, first-time 9th graders, and 2nd Semester Kindergarten) - Report Card from Previous Years, if applicable (repeating 6th and 7-8th graders) - Transcript (Applicable to repeating 9th and 10-12th graders) - Homeschool Documentation (Required to Start for students who have been previously homeschooled.) - Proof of Residency - Proof of Continuous Enrollment - FL Physical Exam Form (within 30 days of enrollment) - FL Immunization Record (within 30 days of enrollment) - State Assessment Scores (if applicable) - Enrollment Verification Form - Home Language Survey - Release of Records - Driver's License or ID Card of Legal Guardian
+- Proof of Age - Report Card (Applicable to students in grades 1-8, first-time 9th graders, and 2nd Semester Kindergarten) - Report Card from Previous Years, if applicable (repeating 6th and 7-8th graders) - Transcript (Applicable to repeating 9th and 10-12th graders) - Homeschool Documentation (Required to Start for students who have been previously homeschooled) - Proof of Residency - Proof of Continuous Enrollment (meaning, proof your student has consistently been enrolled in school leading up to enrolling with DAOF) - FL Physical Exam Form (within 30 days of enrollment) - FL Immunization Record (within 30 days of enrollment) - State Assessment Scores (required for 11th and 12th graders, and recommended for all students) - Enrollment Verification Form - Home Language Survey - Release of Records

-It is the Legal Guardian's responsibility to provide all required enrollment documents including previous academic records if the school is unable to obtain within 30 days of enrollment through a records request.
+It is the Legal Guardian's responsibility to provide all required enrollment documents including previous academic records within 30 days of enrollment if the school is unable to obtain the records through a records request.
 Parents will be notified via email of the outstanding documents needed within 14 days to remain enrolled at DAOF.